Home

 Scrapbooking for Beginners Tip: I usually try to work with a 2-page layout set up, so I can usually switch the photos from one page to another to give a good fit.

-Test Photos Without Mattes.
+Test Photos With & Without Mattes.

 I like to test fit the photos on the pages first without mattes.
 Then if I want to add mattes, can I do so and will there still be room to fit them on the page with the extra space required for the mattes?